 button on any resource or folder to open a

 menu of options: The options available to you are:

-Note that not all options will be available for all resources and it will depend on the resource type or the folder as to which ones you can use.
+Note that not all options will be available for all resources and it will depend on the selected resource type or folder as to which ones you can use.

 There is a section at the top of the resource tree titled Views which enables you to set up one or more custom resource trees to show only the parts of the project that you wish to work on at a time, or to organise your project in a different way, for example per-level.
 The default view is the standard resource tree layout outlined above, but you have two options for creating new views depending on what you require: